tkshfj/MMG/progress_log/project_log.md

 # Project Log

+# 2025-07-26
+- Refactor and debug MONAI/Ignite multitask pipeline to use nested label dictionary

 # 2025-07-25
 - Debug and Refactor MONAI/Ignite Multitask Pipeline
 - Resolve bincount_cuda not implemented for Float error in segmentation output transforms for ConfusionMatrix